roman-milk/roman-milk.github.io/the-new-guy.md

  "Heard what?"

  "That I've become the slut you wanted.
 Every time I come in here now I end up out in the parking lot.
 I'm making more trips than Alice ever did."
-Report_Story #2